Douglas MacArthur's escape from the Philippines: By aircraft

 Thus, with the arrival of PT-35, all of MacArthur's group had reached Mindanao safely, but there were no aircraft at Del Monte Field to meet them.
-They were taken to the Del Monte Plantation, where they were lodged in the guest houses, and had breakfast in the clubhouse.
+They were taken to the Del Monte Plantation, where they were lodged in the guest houses and had breakfast in the clubhouse.
 MacArthur sent a couple of sharp messages to Brett in Melbourne and Marshall in Washington.
 On their second day there, a Filipino woman arrived who wanted to speak to MacArthur.
 Her son was fighting on Luzon, and she had walked 25 mi in the hope that the general would have some news about him.
-He did not, but the fact that she was aware of MacArthur's presence was disturbing to the party, as the Japanese were only 30 mi away, at Davao on the south coast of Mindanao.
+He did not, but the fact that she was aware of MacArthur's presence was disturbing to the party, since the Japanese were only 30 mi away at Davao on the south coast of Mindanao.

 Brett went back to Leary, expecting to be turned down again, but this time, Leary gave Brett the aircraft he wanted.
 "Perhaps", Brett speculated, "Leary had heard from Washington".
-The newly formed 40th Reconnaissance Squadron manned the bombers.
-One B-17 turned back, but two made it to Del Monte Field on 16 March, landing in the dark on a runway lit by flares.
+The newly formed 40th Reconnaissance Squadron crewed the bombers.
+One B-17 turned back, but two reached Del Monte Field on 16 March, landing in the dark on a runway lit by flares.
 Lieutenant Frank P. Bostrom, the pilot of the first plane, calculated that everyone could be carried in just two planes if they left most of their baggage behind.
-They divided into two groups and the two bombers took off at 01:30 on 17 March.
+They split into two groups and the two bombers took off at 01:30 on 17 March.
 MacArthur rode in the radio operator's seat, which did not need to be manned as the aircraft were travelling under radio silence.
 For most of the passengers, the trip was dark and cold, with only a blanket between them and the metal skin of the aircraft.